 Usual Adult Dose for Alcohol Dependence:

-Initial: 500 mg orally once a day.
-This dose is generally continued for the first 1 to 2 weeks of abstinence of ethanol.
+-Initial dose: 500 mg orally once a day (this dose is generally continued for the first 1 to 2 weeks)

 What other drugs will affect disulfiram?